imathur1/nba-draft-odds-cpp/proposal.md

 ### Proposed Project
 - Implement a basic machine learning model from scratch
-- The model will predict the likelihood that a college basketball player will either not make the NBA, be a bench player, be a starter, be an All-Star, or be an MVP caliber player.
+- The model will predict the likelihood that a college basketball player will be drafted into the NBA
 - Gather college basketball statistics from public datasets to train our model
 - Code mathematical models to train on the data and predict the output with increasing accuracy